 The Middle Years Programme has about 120 students in Grades 6-8.

 During these years, students move from the multidisciplinary classrooms of the Early Years and begin to focus on individual subjects taught by specialist teachers.

-We acknowledge, too, the critical nature of the Middle Years in developing personal identity.
-Therefore, our Middle Years educators demonstrate a deep commitment to the social and emotional well-being of the young people in their care.
-Students benefit from a Middle Years Co-ordinator, who takes the lead in pastoral care, monitoring individual progress and supporting student development.
-The Co-ordinator is supported by a group of Advisors – faculty members responsible for groups of eight to twelve students.
+Middle Years is also a key period during which students develop their personal identity.
+Our Middle Years educators demonstrate a deep commitment to the social and emotional well-being of the young people in their care.
+Our Head of Middle Years takes the lead in pastoral care, monitoring individual progress and supporting student development.
+Alongside this students are supported by a group of Advisors – faculty members responsible for groups of eight to twelve students.
 Apart from regular weekly meetings, Advisor Groups get together socially once or twice a semester in order to help foster positive relationships between students and staff.